 There’s always something fighting for your attention and everything has a time and place but especially not when you’re working in a time block.
 Keep your phone on mute while you’re working, or better yet, keep it far away from where you are working.
 Social media is also another big distraction so get rid of notifications or log off of social media altogether while you are working in a time block.
 If you need Facebook to do your work but need to stop yourself from being distracted by the newsfeed, you can temporarily disable the news feed by using the ‘Kill News Feed’ extension.
 You will need to be working with the Chrome browser for this to work.
 Add this Good Chrome extension (Kill News Feed).

 What else distracts you from your work?
 What can you intentionally do to minimize those distractions?
 For each one of us, this may vary slightly but for many it is the phone and social media.

 The next four ways to stay focused and increase productivity working from home applies just for bloggers.

 As a blogger with so many different tasks to juggle it’s important to find a way to manage to do it all without driving yourself crazy jumping from task to task.

 Batch blogging is simply doing similar tasks at one time.
 For example, Mondays you may just focus on writing blog posts, Tuesday creating images for your blog and social media, and Wednesdays for Editing and scheduling.
 This is just a brief example but I’m sure you get the point.
 This will help you stay focused and get things done in a timely manner.

 The awesome thing with blogging is that you could automate some of your social media tasks.
 I don’t use it for Facebook but I know there are some wonderful tools out there that bloggers use such as Buffer or Post Planner.
-For automating your pinning on Pinterest, the most popular ones are Tailwind and Boardbooster.
-I’ve been using Boardbooster for awhile and it’s only $5 a month to start after the free trial.
+For automating your pinning on Pinterest, Tailwind is an approved Pinterest scheduler.
+I’ve been using Tailwind for awhile and it’s really a time saver for using Pinterest to increase traffic to your website.